The Autism Center of Central New Hampshire

 - Address communication social, adaptive, cognitive and sensory issues

-- Utilize practical applications within activities that are done at home throughout the day
+- Utilize practical applications within activities that are done at home throughout the day and provides:

 - Socialization group for children